Oriyans-sunset/Mood-Music/README.md

 ---

+## 🔐 API Key Setup (Required!)

+To clone and run MoodMusic locally, you **must provide your own OpenAI API key**.
+Without it, the app will not function.

+### 🔧 How to set your key in Xcode:

+1. Go to `Product > Scheme > Edit Scheme`
+2. Under the `Run` section, open the **Arguments** tab
+3. In the **Environment Variables** section, add:

+Name: OPENAI_API_KEY

+Value: sk-…your key here…

+You can get your API key from [OpenAI’s dashboard](https://platform.openai.com/account/api-keys)

+> ‼️**Important:** Never commit your API key to source control.

+---

 ## 🔐 Privacy

-Mood Music does **not** collect, store, or track any personal user data.
+MoodMusic does **not** collect, store, or track any personal user data.
 All mood and song suggestions are processed locally or via third-party APIs.

 ---